 One of the Most Important Variables Is Whether You Are Considered Safe or High-Risk Driver

 In most cases, men drive more aggressively than women do.
 The general assumption is that there are more male high-risk drivers than the female ones.
 As expected, any insurance company is extremely careful when checking your personal data including driving history.
 A high-risk driver is more likely to file claims or be involved in accidents either minor or major.
-Based on the assumption that high-risk category is mostly filled with men, insurer usually charges less premium fee to women.
+Based on the assumption that high-risk category is mostly filled with men, insurer usually charges a lesser premium fee to women.

-Young and Old Pay Most Expensive Premium
+Young and Old Pay the Most Expensive Premiums

 The youngest driver purchases coverage for the most expensive price.
 The premium will decline steadily until the driver turns 25.
 From this point, the premium will probably stay flat for quite a while, usually until the driver reaches 55.
-The premium will once again increase as the driver is old enough to be considered senior; the driver has to pay the most expensive price again at age 75.
+The premium will once again increase as the driver is old enough to be considered a senior; the driver has to pay the most expensive price again at age 75.